be mAI friend

 Have you ever thought about becoming friends with an AI?
 At the Humboldt Forum, that’s possible.

-Alongside the installation, the work “The Oasis I Deserve” by Inès Sieulle is presented.
-It examines the relationships between humans and one of the most widely used AI‑companion platforms, Replika — an AI tool not designed as an assistant, but as a friend, partner, or confidant.
-For this, Sieulle used real conversation recordings between users and their digital companions.
+The exhibition also features the work “The Oasis I Deserve” by Inès Sieulle, which explores the relationships between people and Replika, one of the most widely used AI companion platforms—an AI tool designed not as an assistant system, but as a friend, partner, or confidant.
+To create this, Sieulle used real recordings of conversations between users of the platform and their digital companions.

-Her film shows that Replika functions like a mirror for its more than 30 million users, as every interaction shapes the AI and influences its behavior.
-The film contrasts different types of these relationships — from affectionate to aggressive — and poses the question of whether genuine connection between humans and AI is possible, or whether we are merely projecting our own emotions onto them.
-In the end, the central question remains: Where is the boundary between a real relationship and mere projection, as humans increasingly form emotional bonds with AI systems?
+In her film, she shows that Replika functions as a mirror of its over 30 million users, as every interaction shapes the AI and influences its behavior.
+The film contrasts different types of these relationships—ranging from affectionate to aggressive—and raises the question of whether genuine connection between humans and AI is possible, or whether we are merely projecting our own feelings onto it.
+Ultimately, the central question remains: Where does the line lie between a genuine relationship and mere projection, as humans increasingly develop emotional bonds with AI systems?

 Participants